 No. You need to find your job through the Teachers College Human Resources page, unless a TC staff member directly offered you a job.
 There are a few approved off-campus Federal Work-Study sites, but generally speaking, TC students will have to use their Federal Work-Study funds to work at TC and approved off-campus sites.

 No. You can work up to 20 hours per week as a Federal Work-Study student.
 However, there are certain times of the year (summers and between terms) when you can work up to 30 hours per week.

 Possibly.
 You would want to make sure that you answered “Yes” to the question regarding Federal Work-

 Study on the FAFSA.
 Federal Work-Study funds are not guaranteed to every student because the funding is limited.

-For students who are not initially awarded with work study funding and subsequently updated their FAFSA to be considered, please contact us at email@example.com and see if you can be placed on a waitlist to become eligible.
+For students who are not initially awarded with work study funding and subsequently updated their FAFSA to be considered, submit a Federal Work Study/TEACH Change Form waitlist request to be considered.

 The funds will come to you in the form of a taxed, bi-weekly paycheck or a direct deposit.
 Your earned Federal Work-Study money will not automatically pay any charges on your student account, nor will it be used to pay your tuition.
 The money you earn is yours to use as you see fit.

 Yes, as long as the total weekly hours worked for all Federal Work-Study jobs combined does not exceed 20 hours, or 30 hours during breaks and summers.
 Students can hold a maximum of 2 positions under work study.